 Excuses for not writing

 Most of us use a certain number of excuses for not writing when we want to avoid our memoir projects.
-Here are a few favorites.
+In this post, I debunk a few that seem to be everyone’s favorites.

 1. I don’t feel like writing my memoir today.

 Does the plumber always feel like laying out a new bathroom?
 Or, is the parent always feeling like getting up in the middle of the night to see what the child needs?